Frontear/nix-wrap/README.md

 2. Run your program via `<name>-wrapper`.
 The above example would be run via `my-app-wrapper`, which will drop you into a bwrap that exists immediately when the program closes.

 > [!NOTE]
-> For testing purposes this flake exposes two wrapped applications, `wrapped-bash` and `wrapped-fastfetch`.
-Test them via `nix run github:Frontear/nix-wrap#wrapped-bash` or `nix run github:Frontear/nix-wrap#wrapped-fastfetch`.
+> For testing purposes this flake exposes a few wrapped applications.
+Check them out and run them using `nix run .#wrapped-<name>`!
 ## License
 All code in this project is licensed under the MIT License.
 This was an intentional choice to hopefully ease integration into [nixpkgs](https://github.com/NixOS/nixpkgs).